 Let’s be honest, affiliate marketing has to be one of the biggest puzzles of professional blogging.
 (For the uninitiated, affiliate marketing is where you place links to other products on your site.
-Then you receive a commission when those links are followed or products are purchased).
+Then you receive a small commission when those links are followed or products are purchased).

 We’ve already reviewed this course in detail, and you can learn about it here.
 For an overview, the course is well-structured and you’ll definitely walk away with a solid game plan for making money online, IF you put in the work!

 PRICE: $197 (or two payments of $105).

 Coursera is a great way to access online courses delivered by prestigious universities.
 This course comes from Northwestern University.
 The specializations on Coursera each encompass a number of courses, in this case five.

 The individual courses cover engaging audiences, managing content, expanding content reach and ensuring content impact.
 The fifth course is actually a capstone project, where you create a content strategy package for a fictional web startup.

 This is a rather more academic course, but a good fit if you’d like to bolster your resumé at the same time as learning about blogging.

 PRICE: Coursera operates a complex pricing model, with various options for auditing and testing courses.
 When studying a specialisation like this, it’s usually best to subscribe for the duration of your learning.
 The price quoted at the time of writing was £37 (c. $49) per month.
 We have a full review of Coursera for you here.